 - Travel around breathtaking Nepal during your free time

 - Immerse yourself in Nepalese culture and tradition as a member of the community

-- Get to live in a monastery and take part in meditation and prayer sessions
+- Live in a monastery and take part in meditation and prayer sessions

 This trip is an incredible and rare opportunity for you to not only gain an insight into daily life within a Buddhist community, but to work with, eat with, and live with the monks themselves, teaching English to young monks and helping them learn and progress on their spiritual journey.
 You'll be helping to give this amazing community a deeper, better understanding of the world around them, contributing to daily lessons in the monastery as well as getting to know the children by planning and taking part in fun activities that allow them the time to step away from serious studies and enjoy themselves.
 You'll have the chance to meditate with the monks, and will even be given access to prayer sessions - an experience you won't find on a tourist trail.